Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_4/README.md

 colcon test --packages-up-to module_4 --event-handlers console_direct+
 ```

 The incomplete test script already handles launching the nodes.
-You need to fill in the logic inside the `unittest.TestCase` to verify its behavior.
+Fill in the logic inside the `unittest.TestCase` to verify its behavior.

 The additions to the Python test script must: